 3. Briefly describe how you feel your educational goals can be better achieved in this program of study?

-Besides discovering the benefits that I can get from simultaneously studying computer science and economics, I have better thought through my post-graduation plans.
+Besides discovering the benefits that I can get from simultaneously studying computer science and economics, I have also thought through my post-graduation plans.
 US big tech companies such as Google, Apple, Facebook, and Apple have been prevailing in technological innovations.
 With an interest in high-tech, I look forward to starting a career in the US after I graduate from university.
-I was disappointed to know from Gallatin that its graduates will only receive a Bachelor of Arts in Individualized Studies which not only decreases employment opportunities in companies that value academic rigor but also prohibits me from applying a STEM OPT Extension after graduation.
+Gallatin graduates receive a Bachelor of Arts in Individualized Studies which not may decrease employment opportunities in companies that value specific technical degrees but also prohibits me from applying a STEM OPT Extension after graduation.
 As an international student, an OPT permit from USCIS is crucial if I want to be employed in the US after I graduate.
 According to NYU’s Office of Global Services, only graduates with a Bachelor of Science in STEM are qualified to apply for a 2-year OPT Extension.
-Without it, my employment opportunities in the US will be strictly minimized.
-Therefore, it became essential for me to seek for an internal transfer to achieve my educational goals.
+Without it, my employment opportunities in the US will be strictly limited.
+Therefore, it became essential for me to seek an internal transfer to achieve my educational and career goals.